Oneirical/The-Games-Foxes-Play/design/Development Logs/23-05-19 - Selves Malleable As Clay.md

-*""*
+*"Most known for his revolutionary political theory, this squid scribe eventually traded away sanity in his endless quest for a truly equal society.
+In his utopia, each body would only be temporary refuge, and each soul would come to know the pride of commanding an Ordered garrison, the delight in using Vile business tactics, the brutality of Feral infighting and the illumination that comes with Sainthood - all in a single day."*

--
+- Zenorium, Who Dreams of Broken Hierarchies - Artistic Function

 ## The Games Foxes Play
 *([complete source code on github](https://github.com/Oneirical/The-Games-Foxes-Play) | [view all previous posts](https://github.com/Oneirical/The-Games-Foxes-Play/tree/main/design/Development%20Logs) | [play 0.4.3 online in browser on itch.io!](https://oneirical.itch.io/tgfp))*

 It's tough to still channel the discipline to hammer out lines of code after each 9-to-5 toiling in the data mines.
 Anyone who has released a game while simultaneously working full-time, I bow to you.
+I've set up a tight personal schedule and have done well in following it thus far.

 # Selves Malleable As Clay